benaskins/oembedder/README.txt

 == DESCRIPTION:

-Query providers and construct an oembed response that contains, at the very minimum, embeddable html and a url to a thumbnail image.
+A ruby library that will query and oembed provider and construct an response (JSON only) that contains, at the very minimum, embeddable html and a url to a thumbnail image.

 == FEATURES/PROBLEMS: